What is a Bed Bug?

 Ancient History

-When ancient peoples began to form civilizations and settled down for longer periods of time, the bugs became commonplace.
-According to archeological evidence, including fossils, bed bugs can be dated as far back as 3,500 years ago.
+When ancient people began to form civilizations and settled down for longer periods of time, the bugs became commonplace.
+According to archeological evidence, including fossils, bugs can be dated as far back as 3,500 years ago.
 While many civilizations did indeed consider the bugs to have medical potential, there was advice for their removal.

 For the most part, this advice included folk remedies like hanging a bear skin in the home.

-Bed Bug Population Increase
+Population Increase

-How Have Bed Bug Treatments Evolved?
+How Have Treatments Evolved?

-As parasites, bed bugs are particularly capable of adapting to and surviving under extreme conditions.
+As parasites, they are particularly capable of adapting to and surviving under extreme conditions.
 Thus, the bugs quickly evolved to resist DDT and other pesticides.
 Some studies have even shown that the pesticides have made the bugs stronger and more resilient.
 This effect has made them even more difficult to kill.

 Pesticides